-Minimum Requirements Advanced Requirements Requirement is met: yes (🖋 ) or no (💢 ) Findings and Observations Findings and Observations Requirement is met: yes (✔) or no (X) Finding Findings and Observations training programmes and emergency response simulations developed.
+Minimum Requirements Advanced Requirements Requirement is met: yes (🖋) or i no (X) Findings and Observations Requirement is met: yes (✔) or no (X) Findings and Observations Emergency response plans include awareness and training programmes and emergency response simulations \checkmark Emergency preparedness and response plans still have to be developed.
 PEC has in the past used awareness and training programs and emergency drills, at least for its own staff, on other projects.
-The security company RedLine which is also responsible for site emergencies, has been conducting weekly emergency response trainings. and will ask AKAH for review.
-Plans will also be shared with public emergency services and donors.
-Dam safety is independently reviewed $\checkmark$ Design safety is being reviewed by KfW's technical department and by the State Service for Supervision of Safety of Hydraulic Structures, which is adequate given the low level of risks.
-Plans and processes to address identified public health issues have been developed for project implementation $\checkmark$ Several generic public health issues and management measures are identified in the ESIA.
+The security company RedLine which is also responsible for site emergencies, has been conducting weekly emergency response trainings.
+Emergency response plans are independently reviewed ~ PEC collaborates with its sister agency AKAH on emergency response plans, and will ask AKAH for review.
+Plans will also be shared with public Dam safety is independently reviewed \checkmark Design safety is being reviewed by KfW's technical department and by the State Service for Supervision of Safety of Hydraulic Structures, which is adequate given the low level of risks. emergency services and donors.
+Plans and processes to address identified public health issues have been developed for project implementation \checkmark Several generic public health issues and management measures are identified in the ESIA.
 Community Health and Safety Plans will be required for major contracts.
-Processes are in place to Beyond the general engagement with communities and officials, there is no Plans and processes to address identified public health issues have been developed for project operation $\checkmark$ Other than potential low-level noise and EMF impacts, no issues have been identified for the operations phase.
-These are mainly addressed through design solutions, e.g. the transmission line runs mostly at a distance from settlements. anticipate and respond to emerging public health risks and opportunities × specific process to monitor public health, which is a significant gap against advanced requirements.
-Outc omes Community Impacts and Benef its Plans provide for livelihoods and living standards impacted by the project to be improved $\checkmark$ The compensation and livelihood restoration measures for people affected by land acquisition are generally accepted as generous.
-PEC Plans provide for livelihoods and living standards that are impacted by the project to be $\checkmark$ The overall benefits of the project will likely outweigh the partially negative impacts, for almost all households, although this will be difficult to
+A dedicated process to monitor and manage public health (with a focus on infectious diseases such as HIV and Covid-19) has been created which includes a communication mechanism Plans and processes to address identified public health issues have been developed for project operation \checkmark Other than potential low-level noise and EMF impacts, no issues have been identified for the operations phase.
+These are mainly addressed through design solutions, e.g. the transmission line runs mostly at a distance from settlements.
+Processes are in place to anticipate and respond to emerging public health risks and opportunities \checkmark and 6-monthly roundtable meetings where action plans are updated.
+Opportunities to support health services under PEC's CSR program, from rehabilitation of facilities to donation of materials and financial support for individual medical emergencies, are identified separately.
+Outcomes Community Impacts and Benef Community Impacts and Benefits